datacommonsorg/website/developer_guide.md

 ## Develop with local Kubernets (Recommended)

-Developing the website with local Kubernetes cluster makes the local app close to production deployment.
+Developing the website with local Kubernetes cluster makes the local app same to production deployment.

-### Start mixer in Minikube
+### Start website in Minikube

 ```bash
 minikube start --memory=6G